 - In conjunction with the University of Akron and Youngstown State University, Kent State is a member of the Northeastern Ohio Universities College of Medicine and Pharmacy program, a six-year medical program, one of the only 17 combine BS/MD programs in the country.

 - Established in 1965, the Glenn H. Brown Liquid Crystal Institute is a global academic leader in liquid crystal technology and home of the Graduate Chemical Physics Interdisciplinary Program (CPIP).

-- The Center for Applied Conflict Management (CACM), established in 1971, is one of the earliest conflict resolution undergraduate degree programs in the United States and serves as a living memorial to the events of May 4, 1970.
+- The School of Peace and Conflict Studies (SPCS), established in 1971, is one of the earliest conflict resolution undergraduate degree programs in the United States and serves as a living memorial to the events of May 4, 1970.

 - Distinguished Professor of Human Evolutionary Studies, C. Owen Lovejoy, has helped reconstruct and analyze two of the earliest and most famous human ancestors, Lucy (Australopithecus) and Ardi (Ardipithecus).
 In particular, his work has traced the development of upright walking.
 By connecting the dots between that key physical change and shifts in social behavior and reproductive success, he overturned accepted theories of how humans got their two-legged gait.